morinlab/lymphopedia/papers/reddyGeneticFunctionalDrivers2017.md

 ## See Also

-The primary data supporting each of the mutations reported in this study can be viewed in [IGV reports](https://www.bcgsc.ca/downloads/morinlab/GAMBL/Reddy/igv_reports/)
+The primary data supporting each of the mutations reported in this study can be viewed in [IGV reports](https://www.bcgsc.ca/downloads/morinlab/GAMBL/Reddy/igv_reports/) along with mutations unique to the GAMBL re-analysis.[@drevalRevisitingReddyDLBCL2023]

-# Details
+# References